 We began our tour by getting a hearty sample of Elleno’s Real Greek Yogurt.
 Literally the best Greek yogurt you will ever taste.
 My husband happens to despise Greek yogurt but even he gave his nod of approval.
 Our sample was Marionberry flavored and I went back the next day for the Lemon Curd.
 Both are AMAZING.
 Buy more than you need and save some for breakfast the next day.
 You will be so glad you did and you’re welcome.

-My husband’s very favorite stop was Uli’s Sausage.
+My husband’s very favorite stop on our Pike Place food tour was Uli’s Sausage.
 Uli proudly displays his German sausage maker certificate on the wall of the small but mighty restaurant.
 We were given a hearty taste of sausage and sauerkraut during our tour and came back the next day for lunch and ordered Garlic Breath Sausage (the hubby chose it – at least we both ate it!).

 We also really enjoyed the smoked salmon from Pike Place Fish Co.
 The singing chants each time someone buys a fish, followed by a huge fish being tossed in the air from person to person is icing on the cake.
 Pike Place Secret: The fish that they throw is really a test fish later fed to animals – so no worries if you see one slip right through someone’s fingers!